AdobeDocs/analytics-learn.en/help/analysis-workspace/using-panels/understanding-adobe-analytics-attribution-panel-and-lookback-windows.md

 ![Attribution](assets/attribution.png)

-*Figure 1 - Numbers displayed inline with text further below*
+*Figure 1 - Numbers displayed are inline with text further below*

 In **attribution**, simply consider how events/actions might be caused by an individual, several individuals, or one of any number of different events over time.